saitaiky/notebook/docs/docs/aws/networking/route53.md

 Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
 Amazon Route 53 effectively connects user requests to infrastructure running in AWS – such as Amazon EC2 instances – and can also be used to route users to infrastructure outside of AWS.

+Route 53 can make use of:
+- Public domain name.
+E.g myapp.publicdomainname.com
+- Private domain names that can be resolved in your VPC(Virtual Private Cloud — another resource in AWS).
+E.g app.company.internal

 ## Routing policies

 - **Simple Routing**: Distributes traffic across multiple resources, such as EC2 instances, in a round-robin manner.